 I recently came from a roundtable discussion facilitated by eConsultancy.
 A phrase that stuck with me was “moving from I think to I know.”
 The easiest way to do this is to perform A/B Tests across all your marketing activities.

 You are using email to send out newsletters or updates to your leads, right?
-The most common email marketing software, MailChimp, supports that – even the free MailChimp account.
+One of the best email marketing software out in the market today is ConvertKit.
+It allows you to A/B test your subject lines.

 Then, for the A/B test to work, you need to have another variation of the page you are testing.
 It should be live and public as well.
 For example the URL of the original content is …/original-page/ then the variation is …/variation-page/.